Tag Archives: kids

 Bring coloring books

-It is important to make sure your kids have plenty of ways to entertain themselves in the car without posing a danger to you while driving, and one great idea is to pack some crayons and coloring books for the trip.
+It is important to make sure your kids have plenty of ways to entertain themselves in the car without posing a danger to you while driving.
+One great idea is to pack some crayons and coloring books or print out free coloring templates for the trip.
 Coloring books will keep the kids quiet and entertained for a long while and it will ensure that they don’t start jumping around in the back of the car distracting you.

 Play games